-Number of pregnant women living with HIV who delivered and received antiretroviral medicines during the past 12 months to reduce the risk of the mother-to-child transmission of HIV during pregnancy and delivery.
+Number of pregnant women living with HIV who delivered during the past 12 months and received antiretroviral medicines to reduce the risk of the mother-to-child transmission of HIV.
 Global reports summarizing the coverage of antiretroviral medicine for preventing mother-to-child transmission will exclude women who received single-dose nevirapine, since it is considered a suboptimal regimen.
-However, the country should report this.
+However, the country should report the number of women who only received single-dose nevirapine.